hoangton/smartcash/wallets/recovery.rst

 see the documentation for your wallet for specific instructions.
-While private keys can be stored in many ways, in this example we will work through the process of restoring a private key from a paper wallet using SmartCash Node Client.
+While private keys can be stored in many ways, in this example we will work through the process of restoring a private key from a paper wallet using SmartCash NodeClient.
 If you only have a QR code and not the key, use a barcode scanning app (`Android <https://play.google.com/store/apps/details?id=com.google.zxing.client.android>`_ or `iOS <https://itunes.apple.com/us/app/quick-scan-qr-code-reader/id483336864>`_) to read the code first.

-First, start SmartCash Node Client and unlock your wallet by selecting **Settings > Unlock Wallet**.
+First, start SmartCash NodeClient and unlock your wallet by selecting **Settings > Unlock Wallet**.
 Enter your password, then open the debug console by selecting **Help > Debug Windows**.
 In the console, type the following, replacing the example private key with your key::

   importprivkey VrPQWnMrh3oWLtZrzt1zLRSCVyuBbwnt7fRBXPp2EwcPhtzXSzp

-   Importing a private key using the debug console in SmartCash Node Client wallet
+   Importing a private key using the debug console in SmartCash NodeClient wallet

-SmartCash Node Client will rescan the blockchain for transactions involving the public address of this key and enter the transactions and balance in your wallet.
+SmartCash NodeClient will rescan the blockchain for transactions involving the public address of this key and enter the transactions and balance in your wallet.